The-Rising-Emperor/Checkout-System-ts/README.md

 - Entry point: src\index.ts

 ## Pricing Rules Included
--Apple TV: Buy 3, pay for 2
+-Apple TV: Buy 3, pay for 2.
--Super iPad: Bulk discount if 4 or more are purchased where the price will drop to $499.99 each -Other items: Priced normally
+-Super iPad: Bulk discount if 4 or more are purchased where the price will drop to $499.99 each.
+-Other items: Priced normally.

 ## Adding New Rules
 - Create a new class in src/rules/ implementing SpecialPricingRule.